Budgeting & Forecasting

 Informed decision-making

-If there’s a big spend coming up that the company is considering, like an acquisition or partnership, then financial forecasting can give the board an idea of what might happen in the months and years following that decision.
+If the company is considering a big spend, like an acquisition or partnership, financial forecasting can give the board an idea of what might happen in the months and years following that decision.

 Financial forecasting becomes a necessary and valuable tool in deciding whether it’s financially feasible to go ahead with a plan or reschedule for another time.

-On that note, investors might be after some answers if a company changes course on high-stakes decisions like mergers.
-Financial forecasting is a helpful tool in explaining the wider picture, getting buy-in, and building trust with investors.
+Investors might want answers if a company changes course on high-stakes decisions like mergers.
+Financial forecasting is a helpful tool for explaining the wider picture, gaining buy-in, and building trust with investors.

 Financial forecasting also helps lenders decide whether a business can safely repay debt.
-A lender can look at the modeling to see if there are any risks with giving the business a loan and make an informed decision.
+A lender can examine the modeling to determine whether there are any risks associated with giving the business a loan and make an informed decision.

-By giving financial insights into current trends, challenges, and growth opportunities, forecasting models can help to predict long-term financial health.
-It’s perfect for the long-term vision that strategic business planning provides.
+Forecasting models can help predict long-term financial health by providing financial insights into current trends, challenges, and growth opportunities.
+This is perfect for the long-term vision that strategic business planning provides.

 Increased efficiency

 Forecasting models provide the business’ bigger picture when it comes to financials.
-They’re a great way of noticing where resources might be underutilized or overextended earlier to stop a nasty surprise from springing up further down the line.
+They’re a great way of discovering early where the business is underutilizing or overextending resources to stop a nasty surprise from springing up further down the line.

 New call-to-action